spiritphyz/React-Photo-Gallery/README.md

 ## Future Improvements

 #### Navigation Bar
 There is no functionality to handle many numbered items that expand beyond the width of the browser window.
 What should happen if there are 20 items in the gallery?
 A meeting with the UI/UX team is needed to talk about the behavior of the navbar when there is an excessive amount of images.
-It would also be nice to show the image headline in the hamburger menu while it's toggled on.
+It would also be nice to show all the image headlines as a list in the hamburger menu while it's toggled on.

 #### More Polished UX
 The images stop fading when the images can be quickly loaded from the browser's cache instead of a network call.
 Areas like this inconsistent fading behavior can be improved in the future.